Buy Currency

 By taxi

 Greek taxis are excellent value and are much cheaper than you’d expect for a European country.
 There are two set tariffs, one for day time and one in operation after midnight.
-Tariffs start at just €0.85, although the minimum fare is €1.75 and you’ll be charged €0.35 for each piece of luggage in the boot.
+Tariffs start around €1.30 although the minimum fare is about €1.80.